IotDevLabEmbeddedSystem/EmbeddedSystem22-23/README.md

 ### Platforms
      Platforms are divided into two categories: mobile apps and web applications.
-Mobile apps are used by patients to check information such as                appointment times, doctor availability, and health statistics.
+     Mobile apps are used by patients to check information such as vitals , appointment times, doctor availability, and health statistics.

 # Mobile Platform